-§ 8-104 SIGNATORIES TO PERMITS AND REPORTS
+§ 8-104.
+SIGNATORIES TO PERMITS AND REPORTS

-- (a) Permit applications and all reports requested or required by these Rules shall be signed by the applicant or permittee, or by a duly authorized representative of the applicant or permittee, respectively. - (b) A person is a duly authorized representative for purposes of subsection (a) only if: - (1) The authorization is made in writing and is signed by the permit applicant; - (2) The authorization states that the applicant has delegated the legal authority for the representative to sign on behalf of the applicant; and - (3) The written authorization is submitted to the Secretary. - (c) If an authorization described in subsection (b) of this section no longer meets the requirements of that subsection, a new authorization satisfying the requirement of subsection (b) of this section shall be submitted to the Secretary prior to or together with any documents signed by the new authorized representative. - (d) Certification.
+- (a) Unless otherwise specified in these rules, all permit applications, notifications, and reports requested or required by these Rules shall be signed by the applicant or permittee, or by a duly authorized representative of the applicant or permittee, respectively. - (b) A person is a duly authorized representative for purposes of subsection (a) only if: - (1) The authorization is made in writing and is signed by the permit applicant; - (2) The authorization states that the applicant has delegated the legal authority for the representative to sign on behalf of the applicant; and - (3) The written authorization is submitted to the Secretary. - (c) If an authorization described in subsection (b) of this section no longer meets the requirements of that subsection, a new authorization satisfying the requirement of subsection (b) of this section shall be submitted to the Secretary prior to or together with any documents signed by the new authorized representative. - (d) Certification.
 Any person signing a document pursuant to subsections (a) or (b) of this section shall make the following certification: